hiveot/hub.capnp/docs/hive-design.md

 See the IoT gateway service README for more details on using its API.

-### IoT Gateway Protocol Bindings
+### IoT Gateway Bindings

-IoT Protocol bindings are services that translate between a 3rd party IoT protocol and the IoT Gateway API.
+IoT Gateway bindings are services that translate between a 3rd party IoT protocol and the IoT Gateway API.
 The following bindings are on the short to intermediate roadmap:

 1. HTTPS 'idprov' binding that implements the idprov discovery and provisioning protocol.
 2. HTTPS binding for publishing TD documents and events.